cactuzhead/Advanced-Progress-Bars/docs/templates.md

 The default template will automatically be applied to all progress bars that have not been alocated a specific custom template.

 {: .note }
 **All** progress bars will still use all the other defaults set outwith the templating feature.
-These include, but are not limited to marks, text and tasks.
+These include, but are not limited to marks, inline edit and tasks.

 With the introduction of templates, you can now have gradients with up to 5 equally spaced color stops for greater customisation.